Does ABS make motorcycles safer to ride? Is it worth the investment?

 But while many riders are eager to test out the capabilities of this motorcycle feature, some are still not convinced ABS is necessary.

-Want to know how to buy motorcycles without ever leaving the couch?
+Want to sell your motorcycle without ever leaving the couch?

-RumbleOn is committed to providing the best customer experience, which is why our inventory is available 100% online!
-Browse used motorcycles for sale with comfort and confidence today.
+RumbleOn is committed to providing the best customer experience, which is why our cash offers are available 100% online!
+Find the cash offer for your motorcycle in comfort and confidence today.

 Whether you’re a seasoned rider or just starting out, ABS comes with its own set of advantages and disadvantages.
 Riders who prefer the “naked bike look,” for example, worry that adding an ABS unit will interfere with their bike’s bodywork, functionality, and aesthetic, while others with frugal pocketbooks aren’t sure ABS is truly worth the investment.

 Before we delve into the pros and cons any further, though, let’s start with what ABS is and how it works.

 Simply put, ABS on a motorcycle prevents your motorcycle brakes from locking and your tires from skidding.
 They operate the same way as traditional brakes, only braking will happen more rapidly when ABS is engaged.

 A standard ABS unit works by measuring the frequency of signals sent by a magnetic sensor in the “tone wheel” of a motorcycle.

 If there is a dramatic change in the frequency of these signal pulses — i.e. when the motorcycle brakes are being applied — the ABS unit begins to engage by slightly decreasing the pressure applied by the brake system to allow the wheels to spin.
 It then reapplies the braking force.
 ABS will repeat this action as long it detects a locking situation.